top of page

 Industrial Equipment Manufacturing in Illinois

-Industrial equipment manufacturing remains one of Illinois’ most strategically important sectors — particularly across the Chicago metro, Rockford, and Northern Illinois corridors.
+Industrial equipment and machinery manufacturing remains one of Illinois’ most strategically important sectors, particularly across Northern Illinois and the Chicago metro corridor.

 • Long production cycles